FlagOpen/FlagGems/docs/pointwise_dynamic.md

 ### Manual Instantiation

-For some operations you may want to skip the meta data computation, especially the process reducing the rank of task space, and prepare all inputs and outputs manually.
+For some operations you may want to skip the meta data computation, especially the process to reduce the rank of task space, and prepare all inputs and outputs manually.
 Then you can call `instantiate` method of `PointwiseDynamicFunction` with a specific task rank to get a specific cached function and call it directly.

 For example, `flip` operator is not a pointwise operator in the sense that each element in the output only depends on the element in the inputs at the corresponding position.
 But if we can create a view of the input tensor with negative strides and shifted data pointer, it can be framed as a pointwise copy.
 That is how we implement it with `pointwise_dynamic`.